Challenging a benefit decision - mandatory reconsideration

 Check what happens when the decision is reconsidered

 If the DWP or HMRC change their decision, this is called ‘revision’.
-You'll get any benefit you're owed backdated to the date of the original decision.
+You'll get any benefit you're owed backdated.

 If the DWP or HMRC don’t change their decision, or you disagree about how they’ve changed it, you can usually appeal to a tribunal.